 Mexico’s Pacific Time Zone (Zona Pacifico) — This zone begins in Guayabitos, north of Puerto Vallarta (Vallarta and environs are not affected) and includes the states of Nayarit, Sinaloa, Sonora, Chihuahua, and Baja California Sur.
 Zona Pacifico is aligned with US Mountain Time.

-Mexico’s Central Time Zone (Zona Centro) – This zone covers most of Mexico, including Mexico City, Monterrey, Guadalajara and Merida and is aligned with US Central Time.
+Mexico’s Central Time Zone (Zona Centro) — This zone covers most of Mexico’s land mass, including Mexico City, Monterrey, Guadalajara, and Merida and is aligned with US Central Time.

-Mexico’s Southeastern Time Zone (Zona Sureste) – This is the fourth time zone specifically affecting the state of Quintana Roo.
-It’s aligned with US Eastern Standard Time and does not move its clocks backward or forward each year.
+Mexico’s Southeastern Time Zone (Zona Sureste) — This is the fourth time zone specifically affecting the state of Quintana Roo.
+It’s aligned with US Eastern Standard Time but unlikely ET in the US, it does not move its clocks backward or forward each year.

 Seasonal Time Changes